risx3/rishabhnimje.github.io/_posts/2020-01-17-house-prices.md

 However, for some fetaures it is easy to find a strong relation.
 From the figures above these are : 'MSZoning', 'Neighborhood', 'Condition2', 'MasVnrType', 'ExterQual', 'BsmtQual','CentralAir', 'Electrical', 'KitchenQual', 'SaleType'
 Also for the categorical features, I use only those that show a strong relation to SalePrice.
-So the other columns are dropped when creating the ML dataframes in Part 2 :
+So the other columns are dropped when creating the ML dataframes :
  'Street', 'Alley', 'LotShape', 'LandContour', 'Utilities', 'LotConfig', 'LandSlope', 'Condition1',  'BldgType', 'HouseStyle', 'RoofStyle', 'RoofMatl', 'Exterior1st', 'Exterior2nd', 'ExterCond', 'Foundation', 'BsmtCond', 'BsmtExposure', 'BsmtFinType1', 'BsmtFinType2', 'Heating', 'HeatingQC', 'Functional', 'FireplaceQu', 'GarageType', 'GarageFinish', 'GarageQual', 'GarageCond', 'PavedDrive', 'PoolQC', 'Fence', 'MiscFeature', 'SaleCondition'